segabl/pd2-streamlined-heisting/README.md

 - Raises the maximum amount of important enemies and always treats specials as important (Important enemies are more responsive)
 - Adds a short delay before SWAT turrets retract to repair, giving a longer time window to deal damage after their shield breaks
 - Makes Cloaker attacks more consistent by removing some of their restrictions and fixes them crouch-charging on clients
+- Makes sentry guns not count as criminals which stops cops from pathing to them and ultimately get stuck

 ## Credits